The Matthew Blumenthal M’silot Program

 Hebrew and Judaic Studies

-Every child at GHA is headed in the same direction; some just take a different path.
-We created M’silot (pathways in Hebrew), where a child’s individual learning profile determines his/her instruction.
+Every child at Atlanta Jewish Academy is headed in the same direction; some just take a different path.
+This is why we created M’silot (pathways in Hebrew), where a child’s individual learning profile determines his/her instruction.
 Our mission is to provide children who learn differently with an environment to become empowered learners who develop both a positive self-image and skills to maximize their potential.
-M’silot was made possible by a generous grant given by Elaine and Jerry Blumenthal in memory of their son, Matthew.
+M’silot was made possible by the generosity of Saul and Adele Blumenthal, z"l, and Dr. Jerome and Elaine Blumenthal in memory of their grandson and son, Matthew.
+Matthew was a student at Greenfield Hebrew Academy, a component school of the Atlanta Jewish Academy, from first grade until graduation.
+The program was renamed The Matthew Blumenthal M'silot Program in 2011.

 Taking the Right Steps

-Phyllis has been the M’silot Director for the past 8 years, since its inception, and has been with Greenfield Hebrew Academy for 14 years.
-Previously, at Greenfield Hebrew Academy, she had been a learning specialist in the Resource Room.
+Phyllis has been the M’silot Director for the past 10 years, since its inception, and has been with Atlanta Jewish Academy for 14 years.
+Previously, she had been a learning specialist in the Resource Room.
 She holds a B.S. in Elementary Education and a M. Ed. in Special Education-Learning Disabilities and Remedial Reading.
 She has been involved in the field of learning disabilities since 1975.
-She taught developmental reading courses on the community college level in Austin, Texas and Atlanta, Georgia.
+She taught developmental reading courses on the community college level in Austin, Texas, and Atlanta, Georgia.